su-ntu-ctp/data-science-entry-test/README.md

 **Candidate:** Sagar

 #### 📄 Description
 This repository contains my solutions to the pre-assessment tasks for the Advanced Professional Certificate in Data Science & AI (Part-Time).
 The scripts are written in Python and follow clean, well-documented coding practices.
-I still believe there are room for improvements and lot can be learn.
+I still believe there is room for improvements and lot can be learn.

 #### ✅ Topics Covered
 - Basic Python functions